Luisenschule (Posen)

 Luisenschule (initially in Szkoła Luizy, later in Szkoła Ludwiki) was a female school, open in Posen in the years of 1830–1919.
 Until 1873 it was operated as a private establishment, managed by the Luisenstiftung foundation; afterwards it was incorporated into the official Prussian education system.
 Its prestigious character attracted girls from high- and mid-range bourgeoisie; the school was particularly recognized for teaching music and arts in general.
 Since 1841 Luisenschule operated jointly with Lehrerinnen-Seminar, female teachers' seminar.
 The school was designed as a German-Polish institution, though since the mid-19th century the Polish ingredient went into decline; by the end of the century Luisenschule pursued a militantly patriotic Prussian education model.
 Periodically Jews formed a significant fraction of the girls.
 Luisenschule students who became public figures in the realm of German politics, science and arts were Auguste Schmidt, Ida Barber, Elise Ekke, Margarete Gerhardt and Hedwig Landsberg.
+The best known Polish graduate was Walentyna Motty, later wife of Hipolit Cegielski.